 Carvedilol is rapidly and extensively absorbed following oral administration, with absolute bioavailability of approximately 25% to 35% due to a significant degree of first-pass metabolism.
-Following oral administration, the apparent mean terminal elimination half life of carvedilol generally ranges from 7 to 10 hours.
+Following oral administration, the apparent mean terminal elimination half-life of carvedilol generally ranges from 7 to 10 hours.
+Plasma concentrations achieved are proportional to the oral dose administered.
 When administered with food, the rate of absorption is slowed, as evidenced by a delay in the time to reach peak plasma levels, with no significant difference in extent of bioavailability.
 Taking carvedilol with food should minimize the risk of orthostatic hypotension.

 Carvedilol is extensively metabolized.
 Following oral administration less than 2% of the dose was excreted unchanged in the urine.
 Carvedilol is metabolized primarily by aromatic ring oxidation and glucuronidation.
 The oxidative metabolites are further metabolized by conjugation via glucuronidation and sulfation.
-The metabolites of carvedilol are excreted primarily via the bile into the feces.
-Demethylation and hydroxylation at the phenol ring produce three active metabolites with β-receptor blocking activity.
+The metabolites of carvedilol are excreted primarily via the bile into the faeces.
+Demethylation and hydroxylation at the phenol ring produce three active metabolites with β -receptor blocking activity.
+Based on preclinical studies, the 4-hydroxyphenyl metabolite is approximately 13 times more potent than carvedilol for β -blockade.

 Compared to carvedilol, the three active metabolites exhibit weak vasodilating activity.
 Plasma concentrations of the active metabolites are about one-tenth of those observed for carvedilol and have pharmacokinetics similar to the parent compound.

-Carvedilol undergoes stereoselective first-pass metabolism with plasma levels of R(+)-carvedilol approximately 2 to 3 times higher than S(-)-carvedilol following oral administration in healthy subjects.
-The mean apparent terminal eliminon half-lives for R(+)-carvedilol range from 5 to 9 hours compared with 7 to 11 hours for the S(-)- enantiomer.
-Carvedilol is more than 96% bound to plasma proteins, primarily with albumin.
+Carvedilol undergoes stereoselective first-pass metabolism with plasma levels of R(+)-carvedilol approximately 2 to 3 times higher then S(-)- carvedilol following oral administration in healthy subjects.
+The mean apparent terminal elimination half-lives for R(+)-carvedilol range from 5 to 9 hours compared with 7 to 11 hours for the S(-)-enantiomer.
+Carvedilol is more then 96% bound to plasma proteins, primarily with albumin.
 The plasma-protein binding is independent of concentration over the therapeutic range.
-Plasma clearance ranges from 500 to 700 ml //min
+Carvedilol is a basic, lipophilic compound with a steady-state volume of distribution of approximately 115 L, indicating substantial distribution into extravascular tissues.
+Plasma clearance ranges from 500 to 700 mL/min.